WyerFrameZ/ROZKURWIATOR/README.md

 1.Why russians so silly?

-Site mady with 💖 by Luty 🇵🇱
+Web page mady with 💖 by Luty 🇵🇱